NGC 7349 - Barred Spiral Galaxy in Aquarius

 Apparent size of NGC 7349The following table reports NGC 7349 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 7349 is a visual representation of it.

 Digitized Sky Survey image of NGC 7349

 The image below is a photograph of NGC 7349 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 7349 - Barred Spiral Galaxy morphological classification
+NGC 7349 - Barred Spiral Galaxy in Aquarius morphological classification

-NGC 7349 - Barred Spiral Galaxy is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 7349 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 7349 - Barred Spiral Galaxy in Aquarius is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 7349 - Barred Spiral Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.